 Any full-time student who wishes to live off campus must request a waiver of the Board of Trustees’ Policy.
 This waiver form is available from the Office of Residential Life and online.
 All waiver requests will be considered in accordance with the SUNY policy and the Board of Trustees’ intent to maximize the educational process.
 Certain conditions, if met, assure an individual of permission to live off campus.
 These specific exceptions are as follows:

 General Eligibility: Married students, students providing direct care for a legal dependent, students 23 years of age or older, students already possessing a baccalaureate degree (reviewed for verification), or a student residing with a parent, grandparent, or court-appointed legal guardian at that person’s permanent home address who is commuting fewer than 60 miles one way (notarized statement and supplemental statement required).

 Honorably Discharged Veterans of the U.S. Armed Forces: DD-214 must be provided as documentation.

-Academic Eligibility: Fourth-year students in baccalaureate programs are eligible for off-campus status subject to the following minimum requirements: good academic standing with a minimum cumulative grade point average of 3.00, and no current disciplinary status through the time of off-campus occupancy.
+Academic Eligibility: Fourth-year students in baccalaureate programs are eligible for off-campus status subject to the following minimum requirements: good academic standing with at least 90 credits and a minimum cumulative grade point average of 3.00, and no current disciplinary status as of June 1, 2014.

 Greek Organization Eligibility: Information relative to organization eligibility is available from Residential Life.
 Individual members of eligible Greek organizations may apply for a housing waiver if all criteria are met: